 Each page of your website has a title tag and you have control over what words are used in these tags.

-Ok, so how do you use title tags properly?
+So, how do you use title tags properly?
 Each page of your site should be about a unique topic, product or service.
 Therefore, each of your title tags should be unique and should include your primary keyword or search term for that page.
-So, if the page is about “red widgets” then include “red widgets” in your title tag.
+If your page is about “red widgets” then include “red widgets” in your title tag.

 However, the most important rule about proper page titles is that they are accurate, short, easy to read and unique.
 As you can see this provides the best experience for your users because at a glance it is easy to tell what a particular web page is about.